How the Bible Cuts Against Insider Logic at Every Turn

 Jesus considers “the least of these” his brothers and sisters

-I have discussed in two blog posts the odd qualification in the key statement of the Parable of the Sheep and the Goats: [W]hatever you did for one of the least of these brothers and sisters of mine, you did for me.”
-(Matthew 25:40)(NIV) Who are Christians to love? is the topic of the first blog article I wrote, addressing the question whether the “brothers and sisters of mine” limits the people we are to care for.
+Have you ever noticed the odd qualification in the key statement of the Parable of the Sheep and the Goats: [W]hatever you did for one of the least of these brothers and sisters of mine, you did for me.”
+(Matthew 25:40)(NIV) Why did Jesus qualify “the least of these” with the phrase, “brothers and sisters of mine?”

-Elsewhere, Jesus tells his disciples that the world will know they are his followers by the love they have for one another (John 13:35), and John says, “[W]hoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen.”
-(1 John 4:20) When Jesus learns from someone in a crowd that his mother and brothers are looking for him, Jesus says, “[W]hoever does the will of my Father in heaven is my brother and sister and mother.”
+Elsewhere, Jesus tells his disciples that the world will know they are his followers by the love they have for one another.
+(John 13:35) When Jesus learns from someone in a crowd that his mother and brothers are looking for him, Jesus says, “[W]hoever does the will of my Father in heaven is my brother and sister and mother.”
 (Matthew 12:50)

-These qualifiers on who the followers of Jesus should love have prompted some scholars to conclude that we are only called to love fellow believers.
-They conclude that only the care we show to fellow believers who are hungry, thirsty, naked, a stranger, or a prisoner is showing care for Jesus in the Parable of the Sheep and the Goats.
+These verses in other contexts have prompted some scholars to conclude that we are only called to love fellow believers.
+They conclude that only the care we show for fellow believers who are hungry, thirsty, naked, a stranger, or a prisoner is showing care for Jesus in the Parable of the Sheep and the Goats.
+Some even narrow the focus further, taking the position that Jesus was only referring to his disciples (with whom he shared the parable).

 This, however, is a minority view.
 Most of the early church fathers and theologians do not hold that view because of the many Bible passages that instruct us to love our neighbors and even our enemies.
 The Parable of the Good Samaritan makes this point rather clearly, as I show in the blog article linked in the opening paragraph.